Commitment to EDID

 EDID Funding Initiatives

 The Federation’s EDID Initiatives Fund is an annual competition that provides up to $3,000 in matching funds to support scholarly associations.
-The applications usually open in January of each year.
+The applications usually open in January and September of each year.
 Watch for the email announcement via CSSE’s newsletter!